 At William Ruthven Primary School, we value sustainability where students, parents, carers, staff and our community engage in practises which protect and encourage the growth of knowledge about and for the protection of our world’s natural environment.Sustainability at our school is:

 Sustainability at our school is educating and involving the school community to take responsibility and ownership of looking after our environment.
 Our school works together to understand and improve sustainability in day-to-day operations, curriculum and community.
 We reduce our impact on the Earth in order to produce a clean, safe and healthy environment and preserve for future generations.What does sustainability look like at WRPS?Rubbish-free lunch

-Each week the class that has brought the most nude food/rubbish-free lunch to school is recognised witth an award.
-Nude food is about encouraging students to pack their lunches in reusable containers and to choose lunch box foods that are sustainable and have minimal to no packaging.
-Below is an example of a nude food lunch box.
+Each week the class that has brought the most rubbish-free lunch to school is recognised witth an award.
+This initiative is about encouraging students to pack their lunches in reusable containers and to choose lunch box foods that are sustainable and have minimal to no packaging.
+Below is an example of a rubbish-free lunch box.